 The signs are everywhere:

-• Expanding fiscal deficits: Central banks are running out of tools.
+- Expanding fiscal deficits: Central banks are running out of tools.
 Low rates, quantitative easing, and forward guidance carry diminishing returns.

-• De-dollarization: Central banks are buying gold at historic rates — 15 nations added nearly 2,000 tonnes to their vaults since 2020.
+- De-dollarization: Central banks are buying gold at historic rates — 15 nations added nearly 2,000 tonnes to their vaults since 2020.

-As Dalio explains, international relations follow the law of the jungle much more than international law.
+As Dalio argues, international relations follow the law of the jungle much more than international law.
 When powerful countries have disputes, they don't get lawyers — they use economic weapons: trade wars, technology wars, capital wars, and sanctions.

 Why This Matters for Payments